cuprous-au/push-gateway/README.md

 node-exporter
 ---

-A metrics exporter is also provided that illustrates how to push metrics and provide a minimal `node-exporter` implmentation.
+A metrics exporter is also provided that illustrates how to push metrics and provide a minimal, but useful `node-exporter` implmentation.

 Building and running